WHAT DOES "FILING TAXES" MEAN?

 - IRS website: www.irs.gov

 How do I use Glacier Tax Prep software?

 NOTE: There are a limited number of FREE licenses, available on a first come first served basis.
-If you did not earn income from FSU during 2016 but you earned income from a non-FSU entity, contact your international student advisor on March 15th, 2017 or later.
+If you did not earn income from FSU during 2021 but you earned income from a non-FSU entity, email the CGE front desk, CGE[at]fsu.edu, on February 15 or later.
 If Glacier Tax Prep licenses are still available, you will be offered one.